j2zhao/tablevault/docs/api/builders.md

-# Builders and Custom Functions Guide
+# Builder and Custom Function Guide

 Builders inform TableVault how to build a DataFrame upon instance execution.
 Builder files are YAML specifications that define how a table instance is constructed or modified.